coreruleset/coreruleset/.github/ISSUE_TEMPLATE/02_false-negative.md

 Usually, you find the logs at a location like /var/log/modsec_audit.log.
 When using a CDN or cloud server, the naming of the logs and their location depends on the provider.
-Please refer to the documentation.
+Please refer to their documentation.

-If you can not submit a curl call nor log files or a payload to reproduce the behavior, there is litterally nothing we can do for you.
-Please help us to the information we need to help you.
+If you cannot submit neither curl call nor log files nor a payload to reproduce the behavior, there is litterally nothing we can do for you.
+Please help us to get access to the information we need to help you.
 -->

 ### Your Environment